SkyWars/SkyWars/docs/github-readme.md

 ![SkyWars](http://dabo.guru/logo/SkyWars.png)

-### Warning for v1.5.0!
-Version 1.5.0 is ONLY for bukkit #3034 and up!
+### Warning for v1.4.5!
+Version 1.4.5 is ONLY for CraftBukkit 1.7.8 and up!

-SkyWars v1.5.0 will fail to start on any craftbukkit version before #3034.
+SkyWars v1.4.5 will fail to start on any craftbukkit version below 1.7.8.
 If you are using an earlier version, please use SkyWars v1.4.2.

-v1.5.0 adds UUID support, which is why it requires a newer CraftBukkit version.
+v1.4.5 adds UUID support, which is why it requires a newer CraftBukkit version.

 Even though it is possible to run on any build above #3034 (a minecraft 1.7.5 build), it is recommended that you use minecraft 1.7.8 or later.